 Nitrogen in agricultural fertilizer is applied at varying rates, depending on the crop and individual farm practices.
-The NSILT estimated total nitrogen load to groundwater from FF is 5,794,980 lb-N/year, approximately 60 % of the total nitrogen load to groundwater in the BMAP area.
+In the Devil's Complex PFA, the NSILT estimated total nitrogen load to groundwater from FF is 396,210 lb-N/year, approximately 62 % of the total nitrogen load to groundwater.
+In the Hornsby PFA, the NSILT estimated total nitrogen load to groundwater from FF is 117,215 lb-N/year, approximately 60 % of the total nitrogen load to groundwater.
+In the Ichetucknee PFA, the NSILT estimated total nitrogen load to groundwater from FF is 363,986 lb-N/year, approximately 43 % of the total nitrogen load to groundwater.
 FF includes commercial inorganic fertilizer applied to row crops, field crops, pasture, and hay fields.
 Some of the FF application sites are associated with dairies.

-2.6.2 LWLoading
+2.6.2 LW Loading

 Agricultural practices specific to LW management were obtained through meetings with University of Florida Institute of Food and Agricultural Sciences (UF-IFAS) extension staff, FDACS field representatives, agricultural producers, and stakeholders.
-The NSILT estimated total nitrogen load to groundwater from LW is 2,087,394 lb-N/year, or 21.5 % of the total nitrogen load to groundwater.
+In the Devil's Complex PFA, the NSILT estimated total nitrogen load to groundwater from LW is 102,367 lb-N/year, or